aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-dynamic-slide-transitions/_index.md

 - **Educational Content:** Apply Zoom to highlight key diagrams or formulas during a lecture.
 - **Marketing Slideshows:** The Comb effect gives a clean, organized feel for product feature breakdowns.

-You can even automate these steps in a CI/CD pipeline to generate slide decks on the fly.
+You can even automate these steps in a CI/CD pipeline to generate slide decks on the fly, enabling **automate slide deck generation** for reporting, training, or sales enablement.

 ## Performance Considerations
 - **Dispose of Presentations:** Always call `dispose()` to free native resources.